Temper tantrums in children with cerebral palsy can often indicate a greater problem.

 Behavioral therapy will teach your child that there are better ways to cope with frustration than having a temper tantrum.

-Sometimes, you just need to take your child away from the social interaction causing the temper tantrum.
+Sometimes, you just need to take your child away from the situation causing the temper tantrum.

 Generally, children have short attention spans and will quickly get over what they were overreacting to if you take them out of the situation.

-Calmly explain to your child why they are in a time-out and allow for 10-15 minutes of quiet, alone time.
+Calmly explain to your child why they are in a time-out and allow for an appropriate amount of quiet, alone time.
+Generally, the length of the time-out should be about one minute long per each year of age.
+With this guideline, a five year old would have about five minutes in time-out, while a three year old’s time-out would be about three minutes long.
 This will give them time to cool off and reflect on their own before returning to their activity.

 4. Be Positive